Author Topic: Sims 3 - How To: Saving folders/files to use on a different computer (Read 21934 times)

 - DCCache - Contains all installed Custom Content/Exchange/Store items that you installed through the Launcher.

-- Exports - Files you export from the Game via CAS or Edit Town and will have and will be in .Sims3Pack format.
+- Exports - .Sims3Pack Files you export from the game via CAS or Edit Town.

 - Installed Worlds - Custom or Store Towns you have installed.

-- Library - Sims and lots that you've installed.
+- Library - Sims and lots that you've installed or saved.

 - Mods - Mods and custom content